lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 With the sequenced reads of all samples mapped and post-processed, we can start looking for evidence of sequence deviations, _i.e._, variants, between the sequenced genomic samples and the reference genome.

-This task has been automated and optimized over the last decade, and modern variant-calling software hides much of the complexity involved.
-However, a basic understanding of the underlying concepts is still highly recommended.
-If you are new to variant calling, the tutorial on [Calling variants in diploid systems](../dip/tutorial.html) is a great starting point.

 ## Generating FreeBayes Calls